Orgasm: Dysfunction and satisfaction

-Kinsey's 1953 Sexual Behavior in the Human Female showed that, over the previous five years of sexual activity, 78 percent of women had orgasms in 60 percent to 100 percent of sexual encounters with other women, compared with 55 percent for heterosexual sex.
+Kinsey's 1953 Sexual Behavior in the Human Female shows that over the previous five years of sexual activity, 78 percent of women had orgasms in 60–100 percent of sexual encounters with other women, compared with 55 percent for heterosexual sex.
 Kinsey attributed this difference to female partners knowing more about women's sexuality and how to optimize women's sexual satisfaction than male partners do.
 Like Kinsey, scholars such as Peplau, Fingerhut, and Beals (2004) and Diamond (2006) found that lesbians have orgasms more often and more easily in sexual interactions than heterosexual women do, and that female partners are more likely to emphasize the emotional aspects of lovemaking.
 In contrast, research by Diane Holmberg and Karen L. Blair (2009), published in the Journal of Sex Research, found that women in same-sex relationships enjoyed identical sexual desire, sexual communication, sexual satisfaction, and satisfaction with orgasm as their heterosexual counterparts.

-Specifically, with simultaneous orgasm and similar practices, many sexologists claim that the problem of premature ejaculation is closely related to the idea encouraged by a scientific approach in the early 20th century when mutual orgasm was overly emphasized as an objective and a sign of true sexual satisfaction in intimate relationships.

 If orgasm is desired, anorgasmia may be attributed to an inability to relax.
 It may be associated with performance pressure and an unwillingness to pursue pleasure, as separate from the other person's satisfaction; often, women worry so much about the pleasure of their partner that they become anxious, which manifests as impatience with the delay of orgasm for them.
 This delay can lead to frustration of not reaching orgasmic sexual satisfaction.
-Psychoanalyst Wilhelm Reich, in his 1927 book Die Funktion des Orgasmus (published in English in 1980 as Genitality in the Theory and Therapy of Neurosis) was the first to make orgasm central to the concept of mental health, and defined neurosis in terms of blocks to having orgastic potency.
+Psychoanalyst Wilhelm Reich, in his 1927 book Die Funktion des Orgasmus (published in English in 1980 as Genitality in the Theory and Therapy of Neurosis) was the first to make orgasm central to the concept of mental health, and he defined neurosis in terms of blocks to having orgastic potency.
 Although orgasm dysfunction can have psychological components, physiological factors often play a role.
 For instance, delayed orgasm or the inability to achieve orgasm is a common side effect of many medications.

+Specifically, with regard to simultaneous orgasm and similar practices, many sexologists claim that the idea of premature ejaculation as a problem derives from the early 20th century when mutual orgasm was overly emphasized as an objective and a sign of true sexual satisfaction in intimate relationships.
 Menopause may involve loss of hormones supporting sexuality and genital functionality.
 Vaginal and clitoral atrophy and dryness affect up to 50–60 percent of postmenopausal women.
 Testosterone levels in men fall as they age.
 Sexual dysfunction overall becomes more likely with poor physical and emotional health.
 "Negative experiences in sexual relationships and overall well-being" are associated with sexual dysfunction.